 The pond itself is a wildlife sanctuary and protected by a fence.
 Just before the gate to the sanctuary and to the right is the strange Checkerboard, an unusual geological formation on the coastline.
 It is a large flat floor of limestone with grooves that divide it into squares.

-We heard that even experts are unable to say whether human hands or the sea had crafted such work.
-While the area is of great interest to the geologists, we heard that in 18th century, whalers used this place to strip the whales after they were hauled to the shore.
 If you look over the coastline, with some luck you can even get a sight of the migrating whales from here during the migration season (March - April).
+Some sections of the coastline are

-favorite shore-fishing spots for many locals.
 The Spittal Pond is also a large bird sanctuary and one of the best

 bird watching locations in Bermuda.
 Most of the bird-life can be seen from the trail itself.
 From October to May, the reserve becomes home to a wide variety of migratory shorebirds and waterfowl.